TejCodes/SAP_TEST/README.md

 **Setting Outage parameters:**

-outage_start_time: Number of Milliseconds after which the outage should start.
+Outage_start_time: Number of Milliseconds after which the outage should start.
-outage_duration: Number of Milliseconds the Outage should last.
+Outage_duration: Number of Milliseconds the Outage should last.

 Please SET outage_duration =0, to disable outage functionality.